dfm/george/docs/user/hyper.rst

     gp = george.GP(kernel, mean=np.mean(y))
     gp.compute(t)
     print(gp.lnlikelihood(y))

-In general, you'll probably want to write a custom routine for optimizing this function---possibly using the gradient computed using :func:`george.GP.grad_lnlikelihood`---but George does come with a simple gradient-based non-linear optimization routine that isn't a bad starting
+    print(gp.grad_lnlikelihood(y))

-point:
+In general, you'll probably want to write a custom routine for optimizing this function because the optimal choice of method seems to be very problem dependent but George does come with a simple gradient-based non-linear optimization routine that we'll use for this demo:

 .. code-block:: python

     p, results = gp.optimize(t, y)

-Running this optimization, we find a final ln-likelihood of -100.22 (slightly better than the result in R&W) and the following parameter values:
+After running this optimization, we find a final ln-likelihood of -100.22 (slightly better than the result in R&W) and the following parameter values:

 .. include:: ../_static/hyper/results.txt